There is a formula (of sorts) to storytelling, but that formula should always be framed in terms of principles, and not concretes.

 “In your dialogue tags, never say said John but always keep it John said.”

 “Never introduce dialogue with John said but always put the tag after the dialogue.”

-This method of teaching ignores the method by which the human mind works — which is to say, in principles — and chooses instead to overload the brain with endless commands that come without explication of fundamentals.
-And yet it is only by grasping the fundamentals behind any given thing that people can grasp the full nature of what they’re doing.
+This method of teaching (if it can even be called that) ignores the method by which the human mind works — which is to say, in principles — and chooses instead to overload the brain with endless commands that come without any real explication of fundamentals but are only demands.
+And yet it is only by grasping the fundamentals behind any given thing that people will grasp the full nature of whatever it is they’re doing.

-In contrast, if you never discover the principles behind the specific rules you’re commanded to obey, you’ll never feel secure in your craft or sullen art, and I indeed know successful writers who live in fear that they’ll never be able to duplicate their first and even second success.
-The fear comes because they’ve not learned the nature of literature, though they have polished their writing, in large part by memorizing a great many do’s and do not’s.
+Indeed I do personally know a number of successful writers who live in fear that they’ll never be able to duplicate their first and even second successes.
+Their fear comes because they’ve not learned the nature of literature and the principles and the nature of storytelling, though they do have a polished writing style — in large part because they’ve memorizing a great many do’s-and-do-not’s.

 I assure you that every single rule you’ll ever read has been successfully broken by writers whose books endure and will continue to endure.
-The people who memorize and compile these laundry lists, however, do not, for the most part, write durable literature.
+The people who memorize — and, even more, the people who compile — these boring laundry lists don’t write durable literature.